 A cartel law infringement may lead to administrative fines of up to 10 per cent of the group's turnover in the year prior to the verdict (section 29 of the Cartel Act 2005).
 Section 30 of the Cartel Act provides guidance as to the calculation of administrative fines (see question 17).
-In 2014, for example, the Cartel Court imposed fines following applications by the Official Parties in the amount of about €22,000,000 (partially not yet final).
+In a primarily vertical case that also had horizontal elements (hub and spoke), Spar (a large food retailer) was fined with €30,000,000 for coordinating final selling prices in 2015 - the highest fine ever imposed on one single undertaking in Austria.
+According to the website of the FCA, in 2015, for example, the Cartel Court and the Cartel Court of Appeals (in the Spar case) imposed fines following applications by the Official Parties in the amount of about €34,436,735.